Kelly Starling Lyons: Personal

 As an adult, she read the book Something Beautiful by Sharon Dennis Wyeth, which was the first time she had seen an African-American girl featured on the cover of a picture book.
 This inspired her to start writing fiction books for children that would feature African-American lead characters.

 Lyons makes her home in Raleigh, North Carolina.

 Lyons attended Syracuse University, where she earned a B.A. in African-American Studies, as well as her M.S. in Magazine Journalism.
 She has since worked for Ebony Magazine, The News & Observer, and the Syracuse Herald-Journal.

-Books
+Awards and honors

+Three of Lyon's books are Junior Library Guild selections: Ellen's Broom (2012), Dream Builder: The Story of Architect Philip Freelon (2020), and Miles Lewis: King of the Ice (2022).

+Selected texts

 Lyons has written more than a dozen books for children that focus on aspects of African-American history and culture, including: